So you want to pitch a story? Great! We’d love to hear from you.

 Stories we are not looking for

+Stories about your grandmother or mother’s cooking traditions.
+We love our mothers.
+We love their cooking.
+But this is the single most frequently pitched story, and we very rarely assign them.
 Restaurant coverage for the sake of trendiness. (“The best 15 places to eat in Houston right now.”)
 We love restaurants.
 We love Houston.
 But TASTE is not the venue for this.
 Personal narratives dripping with privilege (“I hunted for black truffles and then had the most amazing lunch with the most amazing boutique hotelier, and here’s the recipe”).
 No forced time pegs (“It’s time to bake with leftover Halloween candy!”), obscure brand or maker profiles, or pieces related to food holidays.
 No food festival coverage.
 No fish stew recipes from that Caribbean hotel press trip you took.
 Burning Man is always off the table.

 So what does a TASTE pitch look like?